-In extreme cases where a child’s safety is threatened or behaviour has been continually uncontrollable or threatening the child could be excluded.
+In extreme cases where a child’s safety or a member of staff’s safety is threatened or behaviour has been continually uncontrollable or threatening the child could be excluded.
 It is expected that the exclusion will be after consultation with the parents, intervention by the Pastoral staff and discussions with the pupil.
 An exclusion may be expulsion or suspension depending on the circumstances.

 Suspension is the requirement for a child to be excluded from the School for a certain period of time decided by the Headteacher.